List of dams and reservoirs in Australia: Tasmania

 There are 103 dams in Tasmania.
 Of these, 100 facilities are considered major dams according to the Australian National Committee on Large Dams.

-Dams and reservoirs

 The largest reservoir in Tasmania is the 12359 GL Lake Gordon in the South West region of the state, formed by the Gordon Dam.
 As of 2015, 44 per cent of all the dams in Tasmania were constructed for the purpose of generating hydro-electricity.